-Note: This is not available on the X841UHD model.
+Note: This is not available on the P212, X651UHD, X841UHD, and X981UHD models.

 Shortcuts - This panel is used to configure keyboard shortcuts that can be used to control various functions within MultiProfiler via the keyboard, even when using other applications.